 Our current reinsurance program applies to all covered losses occurring between 12:01 a.m.
 July 1, 2009 and 12:01 a.m.
 July 1, 2010.
 The reinsurance program consists of two agreements, one excess of loss agreement and one catastrophic loss agreement, entered into between our insurance subsidiaries and current and future affiliates of EHI and the subscribing reinsurers.
 We have the ability to extend the term of the agreement to continue to apply to policies which are in-force at the expiration of the treaty generally for a period of 12 months.
 We may cancel the agreement at any time if any subscribing reinsurer ceases its underwriting operations; becomes insolvent; is placed in conservation, rehabilitation, liquidation; or has a receiver appointed or if any reinsurer is unable to maintain a rating by A.M.
 Best and/or Standard and Poor's of at least "A-" throughout the term of the agreement.
-Covered losses which occur prior to expiration or cancellation of the agreement.
+Covered losses which occur prior to expiration or cancellation of the agreement continue to be obligations of the subscribing reinsurers, subject to the other conditions in the agreement.
 The subscribing reinsurers may terminate the agreement only for our breach of the obligations of the agreement.
 We are responsible for the losses if the subscribing reinsurer cannot or refuses to pay.